Polymer/polymer-analyzer/design/comment-scanning.md

 - Each comment directive will have a pluggable scanner responsible for scanning for it.
 - That scanner must be able to detect and parse the comment directive format, and return a set of general **Directive** instances.
 - Because of the wide range of possible features these could support, specific comment syntax is lax.
 However they should follow these guidelines:
-  - it is unique enough to never collide with other directive formats
+  - it is unique enough to never collide with other directive formats.
-  - it is formal enough to be matched by substring or RegEx matching
+  - it is formal enough to be matched by substring or RegEx matching.
-  - if it takes arguments they should be parsed in the scanning phase Here is a definition for the **Directive** class:
+  - if it takes arguments they should be parsed in the scanning phase.

-And here are how those example comment directive's above would be parsed:
+Here is an example of how the comment directives above could be parsed by their scanners:

 ```
 /* polymer-lint disable */